 Some information that is considered PII is available in public sources such as telephone books, public websites and university listings.
 This type of information is considered to be Public PII and as a stand-alone is not subject to the same protection and policy requirements.
 Public PII includes:

 - 1. First and Last name

 - 2. Address

 - 3. Work telephone number

+- 4. Work e-mail address

 - 5. Home telephone number

 - 6. General educational credentials

-- Photos and video
+- 7. Photos and video